More Fraud and Abuse Information

 - Altering or forging a prescription

-- Allowing others to use a member's ID card for care
+- Allowing others to use a enrollee's ID card for care

 In addition to the Compliance Program described above, it is important that our providers understand the False Claims Act provisions for Federal and state governments.
 Under the Deficit Reduction Act of 2005, entities receiving $5 million or more in Medicaid funding must educate employees, contractors and agents about Federal and State fraud and false claims laws, as well as whistle blower protections.
 You can find out more information regarding these laws and protections by clicking here.